Óscar Yanes

-Óscar Armando Yanes González (25 April 1927–21 October 2013) was a Venezuelan journalist and bestselling author, considered a pioneer in Venezuelan broadcast journalism.
+Óscar Armando Yanes González (25 April 1927 – 21 October 2013) was a Venezuelan journalist, politician and bestselling author, considered a pioneer in Venezuelan broadcast journalism.
 He was awarded three times with the National Prize for Journalism.

 Biography

 As a child he attended the Zamora School.
 The idol of where he lived, at that time, was a boxer named Armando Best.
 Pompeyo Márquez and Eloy Torres also studied at that school.
 Later on, Yanes went to the University and studied as a journalist, after seeing a notice from the newspaper.
 He entered the first school of journalism that existed in Venezuela, at the Free University "Augusteo", founded in October 1941 by Monsignor Rafael Lovera, at the time of the General Isaías Medina Angarita.
 Press freedom given by General Medina Angarita allowed the circulation of 3 newspapers that made history: Últimas Noticias, El Nacional and El Morrocoy Blue.
 Yanes signed up for the founding squad of Últimas Noticias and stayed there for a few years.

 At age 25 he assumes the direction of the newspaper La Esfera.
 Ramón David León, who gave him the chance at 13 years of getting to know the world of journalism, gives him his office and his position 12 years later, when he decides to sell the newspaper and buys it Miguel Ángel Capriles.

+In the late 1940s, he received the first prize from the Venezuelan Association of Writers for his book Carlos J. Bello, el Sabio Olvidado (Carlos J. Bello, the forgotten wise man).